- What is an Adverse Analytical Finding (AAF)?

 The TDSSA is intended to ensure that Prohibited Substances within the scope of the TDSSA, which are deemed to be at risk of abuse in certain sports/disciplines, are subject to an appropriate and consistent minimum level of analysis by all ADOs.
 Under the TDSSA, ADOs are required to conduct a minimum level of analysis for the following three groups of prohibited substances; Erythropoietin Stimulating Agents (ESAs), Growth Hormone (GH) and GH Releasing Factors (GHRFs).

-- a 14.5% increase in ESAs testing in urine and an 84% increase in blood testing; and
+- a 29% increase in ESAs testing in urine and a 7% increase in blood testing including a

-The 2015 Report also shows a significant increase in the number of TAs conducting, and sports receiving, testing for the three groups of Prohibited Substances.
-When compared to 2014, there was an increase in AAFs across two of the three groups with three additional AAFs for GH and eight additional AAFs for GHRFs.
+The 2016 Report also shows a significant increase in the number of TAs conducting, and sports receiving, testing for the three groups of Prohibited Substances.
+When compared to 2015, there was an increase in AAFs in all three groups with 21 additional AAFs for ESA and two additional AAFs for GH and one additional AAF for GHRFs.

-Therefore, the 2015 Report demonstrates that the TDSSA has had an impact on anti-doping testing programs, achieving a greater level of global harmonization for the testing of these prohibited substances across sports and disciplines and, in turn, providing further protection to clean athletes.
+Therefore, the 2016 Report demonstrates that the TDSSA continues to have an impact on antidoping testing programs, achieving a greater level of global harmonization for the testing of these prohibited substances across sports and disciplines and, in turn, providing further protection to clean athletes.

-Based on all ADAMS and non-ADAMS results reported by the laboratories, there was a 7.1% increase in the number of overall doping control samples.
-Considering each urine, blood and blood ABP result as a separate ‘sample’, approximately 22,000 more samples were analyzed in 2015 (2015 Laboratory Report - Table 3) than in 2014 (2014 Laboratory Report – Table 3) .
+Based on all ADAMS and non-ADAMS results reported by the laboratories, there was a 0.9% decrease in the number of overall urine and blood doping control samples.
+The number of urine samples overall decreased from 282,193 to 277,267 while the number of blood samples increased from 21,176 to 23,298 between 2015 and 2016.
+If including the ABP blood (passport) samples, then approximately 357 more samples were analyzed in 2016 (2016 Laboratory Report – Table 3) than in 2015 (2015 Laboratory Report – Table 3).

-Approximately two-thirds of the accredited laboratories had an increase in the total number of overall samples recorded in 2015 compared to 2014.
+Approximately 60% of the accredited laboratories had an increase in the total number of overall samples recorded in 2016 compared to 2015.

-In addition, there was an increase in the percentage of Total Findings (AAFs and Atypical Findings - ATFs - combined) from 1.36% in 2014 to 1.49% in 2015.
-The increase in the Total Findings can in part be attributed to the increase of ATFs reported as an expected consequence of the new guidelines for the reporting and management of Human Chorionic Gonadotrophin (hCG) and Luteinizing Hormone (LH) findings.
-In addition, there was an increase in the number of AAF findings from the application of the Gas chromatography combustion isotope ratio mass spectrometry (GC/C/IRMS) test: 2.9% in 2014 (147 AAFs from 5,001 samples) to 3.2% in 2015 (176 AAFs from 5,578 samples).
+In addition, there was an increase in the percentage of Total Findings (AAFs and Atypical Findings – ATFs – combined) from 1.49% in 2015 to 1.81% in 2016.
+An increase in the Total Findings was attributed to the increase of AAFs as the number of ATFs reported decreased as an expected consequence of the new guidelines for the reporting and management of Human Chorionic Gonadotrophin (hCG) and Luteinizing Hormone (LH) findings.
+In addition, there was an increase in the number of AAF findings from the application of the gas chromatography combustion isotope ratio mass spectrometry (GC/C/IRMS) test applied to the markers of the steroid profile: 3.2% in 2015 (176 AAFs from 5,578 samples) to 3.6% in 2016 (169 AAFs from 4,676 samples).
+Furthermore, there was a noteworthy increase in the number of AAF findings from the application of the ESA test to blood samples: 0.03% in 2015 (1 AAF from 3,219 blood samples) to 0.64% in 2016 (22 AAFs from 3,464 samples).

-There was also a significant rise in testing for the key Prohibited Substances of: GH, ESAs and GHRFs, as encouraged by the TDSSA.
+There also continues to be a noteworthy rise in testing for the key Prohibited Substance of: GH, ESAs and GHRFs, as encouraged by the TDSSA.
 [See the previous question for more details.]

-The 2015 data was collected using ADAMS, as was the case from 2012 onwards.
-Data from the professional leagues in the USA was aggregated as per previous years.
+Otherwise, the 2016 data was collected using ADAMS, as was the case from 2012 onwards.
+Data predominantly from professional leagues and universities in North America was aggregated as per previous years.
 Since 2012, the laboratories began reporting negative data in addition to the AAFs and ATFs reported.
-This has allowed all data - negatives as well as AAFs and ATFs - to be compiled from ADAMS.
-The details and structure of the data in ADAMS are the reason that the 2012 to 2015 Reports offer a much more thorough view of anti-doping data than the reports prior to 2012.
+This has allowed all data – negatives as well as AAFs and ATFs – to be compiled from ADAMS.
+The details and structure of the data in ADAMS are the reason that the 2012 to 2016 Reports offer a much more thorough view of anti-doping data than the reports prior to 2012.

 AAFs per Drug Class and Sport Disciplines

-For the first time, the 2015 Report includes the number of samples analyzed for GHRFs, GnRH, Insulin, IGF-I, and hGH biomarkers.
-In 2015, ADAMS allowed the reporting of these analyses, when conducted, in a standardized way.
-WADA has been encouraging ADOs to conduct more comprehensive testing in line with the TDSSA and, in the 2015 Report, the number of these analyses is included.
+For the first time, the 2016 Report includes the number of samples analyzed by the GC/C/IRMS method on 19-norandrosterone and boldenone as per the technical document TD IRMS.
+In 2016, ADAMS continued to allow the reporting of GHRFs, GnRH, Insulin, IGF-I, and hGH biomarkers, when conducted, in a standardized way.
+WADA has been encouraging ADOs to conduct more comprehensive testing in line with the TDSSA and, in the 2016 Report, the number of these analyses is included.

 Categorization of Sport Disciplines